No One Enjoyed Shania Twain’s 2019 American Music Awards Performance More Than Post Malone

 While the country icon showcased a medley of her greatest hits during Sunday's award ceremony, the "Sunflower" singer was seen in the audience living his absolute best life.
 And luckily for the internet, the moment was caught on video.

 Malone's road manager, Jay Santiago, posted the hilarious moment to his Instagram Story during the show.
-The video showed the musician dancing and singing every song to the iconic bop "Man!
+The video showed the musician dancing and singing every line of the iconic bop "Man!
 I Feel Like A Woman" with a beer in his hand, giving us all the most relatable moment ever.

 And his fans can't get enough of the clip.